 Here are the 10 most memorable scents of Walt Disney World for me…

 Try explaining to a non-Disney fans that one of the scents that puts a smile on your face is, essentially, dirty water that boats float around in all day.
 Seriously, try it.
 If your friends and family didn’t already think you’re crazy, this could be what pushes them over the top.

 Yet, despite the reality of what this water is, many of you were probably nodding in agreement as you read this entry on the list.
 I’m guessing/hoping that it’s some cleansing agent treating the stagnant, slightly musty water that gives it that “special” smell I love.
 Regardless, I have no shame in admitting that the smell of dirty boat water puts a smile on my face.

 9. Main Street, USA

 If you’ve ever read one of the myriad “37 Unbelievable Disney Secrets!” sorts of lists on the various clickbait sites, you’ve undoubtedly read about the “piped in” scents outside the Confectionary and Main Street Bakery that lure guests into those shops.
-To be honest, I’m not entirely sure this is a true fact, or another urban legend that’s permeated the internet and become accepted as fact by virtue of repetition.

 8. PhilharMagic Pie